 - More than 12,000 titles in all subject areas from 2005 to 2010, with an additional 5,000 books from earlier years.

 - ODESI - Contains microdata from Statistics Canada, Elections Canada, as well as polling data.
 Click on Browse at the top right of the homepage ->Browse the categories on the left-side panel and select the resource.
 Consult this help guide on how to locate and download datasets from ODESI.

 - Bank of Canada - Find banking and financial market statistics, surveys (e.g.) as well as policy papers.

 - Census @Statistics Canada - Statistics Canada's gateway to census information.
-2011 information is featured, and 2006 and 2001 resources are located in the left-hand column.
+2016 census information is featured, and datasets from 1991 to 2011 are located at the bottom.